Most Expensive Richmond Neighborhoods

 Not only is Richmond a city with many college students, but it also retains many recent graduates who are looking to start new careers, shaping the character of the city into a place that is geared toward, and considered attractive to, many single, educated people.
 Many singles consider Richmond a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

-The education level of Richmond citizens is substantially higher than the typical US community, as 33.77% of adults in Richmond have at least a bachelor's degree.
+The overall education level of Richmond citizens is substantially higher than the typical US community, as 33.77% of adults in Richmond have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Richmond in 2010 was $26,796, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $107,184 for a family of four.
 However, Richmond contains both very wealthy and poor people as well.